Angmar2722/Angmar2722.github.io/cryptoHack0.md

 ---
 <hr/>

 When creating an account with this platform, apart from the usual settings of providing an email as well as a password for the account, they had a crypto challenge just for creating an account with the website.
+The challenge involved 'solving this Roman emperor's cipher' which is a reference to the <a href="https://en.wikipedia.org/wiki/Caesar_cipher" target="_blank">Caesar Cipher</a>

 ![CryptoHack Image](/assets/img/exploitImages/cryptoHack/img1.png)

+So I made my first python script for solving a crypto challenge.
+I know that this script is *very** inefficient as I could have just used (x-n) mod 26 to decrypt the text.
+Oh well....

 ``` python